-We got the TreeHugger HQ math monkeys to crunch some numbers, and came up with some pretty interesting results.
-It turns out that pressing the cold/cold button (instead of the hot/warm button) on your washing machine has the same impact as...
+We got the TreeHugger HQ math monkeys to crunch some numbers and came up with some pretty interesting results.
+It turns out that pressing the hot/warm button (instead of the cold/cold button) on your washing machine has the same impact as...

-...driving about 9 miles in a car or the production, transportation and storage of a six pack of beer.
+...driving about 9 miles in a car or producing, transporting and storing a six pack of beer.
 It may not be too surprising that one load of laundry doesn't make a huge amount of difference compared to, say, not eating meat or dairy.
-But, multiply those impacts by 392 -- the number of laundry loads an average U.S. home washes in a year -- and, all of the sudden, there are some real impacts.
+But multiply those impacts by 392 — the number of laundry loads an average U.S. home washes in a year — and, all of the sudden, there are some real impacts.

 Using a gas water heater is far more efficient

 If you've got a gas water heater, the news is a little greener.
 You're looking at 3.22 pounds of CO2 per load, which translates to just over 3 miles in a car; add that up over an average year's worth of washing, and you're looking at just over 1288 miles in a car or about 1262 pounds of CO2, or most of the way from New York City to London by airplane.